Mayeu/mxl/README.md

 The heavy work is done by formail(1) under the hood. mxl is just a wrapper on top.

+It aims to:
+- play well with the rewrite command of fdm(1)
+- be posix compliant

 ## What mxl does

-- Always return the original e-mail if no modification happened
+- Always return the e-mail on stdout
-- Add X-Label field if it is missing when adding a label
+- Add the X-Label field if it is missing when adding a label
 - Add a label into the X-Label field
 - Remove a label from the X-Label field
 - Remove the X-Label field if the last label is removed